scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 In addition to the authors of this paper, many others have worked on or contributed to the codebase.
-Many thanks are due to Jonathan Taylor and the other contributors who worked on the models code while it was in SciPy and NIPY.
+Many thanks are due to Jonathan Taylor and the contributors who worked on the models code while it was in SciPy and NIPY.
-Thanks also go to Alan Isaac for contributing the SimpleTable class from econpy and encouraging the initial interest in the project, to Pierre G. Marchand for writing the decorators we use for lazy evaluation and caching, to Vincent Davis for his work on descriptive statistics and documentation writing, to Mike Crowe for working on non-parametric regression, to Joe Presbrey for relicensing PyDTA so that we can now go seamlessly from Stata datasets to NumPy arrays, to Wes McKinney for promoting statistical analysis in Python, and the numerous other people who have provided code, constructive comments, and discussion on the mailing lists.
+Thanks are also due to the numerous other people who have provided code, constructive comments, and discussion on the mailing lists.

 ..
 [1] Users who wish to learn more about NumPy can do so at
         http://www.scipy.org/Tentative_NumPy_Tutorial,